DokterW/DoktersFedoraTools/README.md

 1 Install

-Download or git clone, then run dokter.sh -- that's it.
+Download or git clone, then run start.sh -- that's it.

 At first run it will create a folder, .DoktersTools, in your home directory.
-This allows your to keep your settings whenever I upgrade this bash script collection.
+This allows you to keep your settings whenever I upgrade this bash script collection.

+Keep in mind, you use this script collection at your own risk.
+If something goes wrong, I take no responsibility.
+It's open source, check it yourself.
+So if you find a bug, let me know.

 2 History